yonggqiii/it5100a-notes/src/typeclasses/sections/typeclasses.md

 interface/specification/contract for members of the typeclass to adhere to, and typeclass instances provide the actual type-specific implementations of functions specified in the typeclass.
-In essence, a typeclass constrains a type, and a typeclass instance is a witness that a type meets the constraints.
+In essence, a typeclass is a constraint over types, and a typeclass instance is a witness that for types meeting those constraints.

 To build on intuition, pretend that there is a super cool magic club, and members of this club must have a magic assistant and a magic trick.